Table of Contents Hide

-Cost: between $ 3,000 and $ 7,000.
-Insurance is covered and there are various payments methods like monthly payment plans
+Cost: between $3,000 and $7,000.
+Insurance can sometimes cover Invisalign and there are various payment methods like monthly payment plans.

 Like Invisalign, ClearCorrect is an in-person aligner brand that requires orthodontist/dentist’ visit to receive the custom-fit series of trays that are designed for you treatment.